CodeFromAnywhere/react-with-native/modules/schema-util/README.md

 ## 📄 findFirstCommentTypes (exported const)

 Tries to find tie first appearing special comment line and parses it and returns it as part of the `CommentTypeObject`

-## 📄 getRefLink (exported const)

-gets the $ref from a schema and parses the interface name from it

-## 📄 getSchemaItems (exported const)

-Since `JSONSchema7`'s property `items` is fairly hard to use, this function gets that property in an easier to use way.

 ## 📄 simplifiedSchemaToTypeDefinitionString (exported const)